YouTube Channel Guidelines

 There have been ongoing conversations about how to create and manage better thumbnails for videos using some kind of standard.
 If you’re interested in helping with thumbnails, please reach out to the YouTube Admins.
 They would love to hear from you.

-YouTube admins with a system capable of streaming may be asked to stream public Kubernetes Community events such as the weekly Community Meeting, Office Hours, Meet our Contributors, or other publicly streamed events.
+YouTube admins with a system capable of streaming may be asked to stream public Kubernetes Community events such as the weekly Community Meeting, or other publicly streamed events.
 For detailed information about streaming, see our Streaming Config.

 In certain cases, such as archiving an inactive SIG or Working Group, it might be useful to grab content from other channels.
 It is currently NOT POSSIBLE to move content from one YouTube channel to another, so the content must be downloaded and then reuploaded to the Kubernetes channel.

 - Download youtube-dl, which makes it easier to bulk download videos.